 If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

-Essential to any oil or acrylic painter’s practice is a great palette or painting knife.
-With such tools, artists can combine colors, pastes, and other materials in the process of creating their works.
-These knives can also be used to apply paint to canvas, with different sizes and shapes producing different effects.
+Essential to any oil or acrylic painter’s practice is a great palette knife, or spatula.
+Artists employ them to combine colors, pastes, and other materials, and they can also be used to apply paint to canvas, with different sizes and shapes producing different effects.
 Even watercolorists can use them to scratch back into a work.
-Note that a painting knife—often with a curved neck or handle to keep the artist’s hands free from the painted surface—is technically a different tool and may be best suited for applying pigment to canvas, but painting and palette knives can be and are used interchangeably.
+Note that a painting knife—often with a curved neck or handle to keep the artist’s hands free from the painted surface—is technically a different tool, specifically designed for applying pigment to support, but painting and palette knives can be and are used interchangeably.
 The blades’ tips can be blunt or sharp, allowing for a wide range of strokes, textures, and gradations.
-A good set of palette knives can open up a whole new world of formal experimentation for any painter, regardless of their medium.
+A good palette knife can open up a whole new world of formal experimentation for any painter, regardless of their medium.
+Below, browse our favorites.

-RGM’s Idea line has commendable solid-metal options.
-The knives are light-weight and durable so you can spend hours working with them.
+RGM’s Idea line has commendable solid-metal options, ideal for working with products and materials that might damage a wooden handle.
 What’s more, they’re dishwasher-safe and easy to clean once your work is complete.
-Since these tools are designed to be used as both palette knives and painting knives, RGM is providing one-stop-shopping with this high-quality product.
-For one versatile knife that will get you far, we recommend the useful 35/8 which features an elongated teardrop blade shape.
+For a versatile style that will get you far, we recommend the useful 35/8 which features an elongated teardrop blade shape.